kanaria69/Mainecoco/README.md

-## What is the leading cause of dry skin?
-Towels
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.